VFPX/PEMEditor/Documentation/pemeditor_thor_changes_7_40.md

 ```
 The beautify class parses the Keywords with `GETWORDNUM(String,Index)`.
 This will fail on the code above because the semicolon will be included.
-A new method `GetWordNumX()`, sharing the parameters with *GetWwordNum* is introduced,
+A new method `GetWordNumX()`, sharing the parameters with *GetWordNum* is introduced,
-to replace it and parce out the trailing semicolon.
+to replace it and parse out the trailing semicolon.
+It also fixes the problem that `GETWORDNUM()` w/o 3th paramater does not include CR - 0h0D as delimiter.
+The help says so, but it does not.
+The problem with CR exists in `GETWORDCOUNT()` too, so a method `GetWordCountX()` is introduced.
-Not all occurrences of *GetWordNum* are replaced.
+Not all occurrences of *GetWordNum* and *GetWordCount* are replaced.
 The failure was a general one.

 ### found a bug that stopped recognition of *EndText*